Do Strongly Typed Languages Reduce Bugs? - Slashdot

 Two additional advantages of strongly typed languages: ability to use refactoring tools, and easier code maintenance - particularly in code reading to recover business logic.

 I am currently working with a Python (sub)program, part of a large web system that I do not have access to.
 The data comes in in messages of an undocumented JSON format, so from beginning to end the type of a variable is whatever the type it is, and the name of the 'variable' is whatever the label string associated with the data was.
-It
+It is very difficult to deduce what any part of the processing means.

 Exactly what I was thinking.
 It isn't just that the end code might have 15% fewer bugs development will be quicker/more confident because a bunch of the stupid little mistakes you make while coding are automatically checked for and swigglies tell you fix them right away.